What is model evaluation?

 Select a model from the list of available models and click on it.

-5. The evaluation starts and can take up to several minutes depending on the evaluation data scope.
-When the evaluation is finished, the high-level metrics of the evaluation report are presented on the screen:
+The evaluation starts and can take up to several minutes depending on the evaluation data scope.

 To evaluate a model, avoid using the data that you have used to train your model with.
 Make sure that your evaluation set includes data that are unseen for the Machine Learning part of your model.